rockymeza/wifi/docs/index.rst

 It is inspired by `ifscheme`.

 The library also comes with an executable that you can use to manage your WiFi connections.
+Wifi currently supports the following encryption types:

+-  No encryption
+-  WEP
+-  WPA2

+If you need support for other network types, please file a bug on GitHub and we'll definitely try to get to it.
+Patches, of course, are always welcome.

 Installation